 A subscriber agrees to purchase units or fraction of units in the Plan, which will entitle the subscriber's child or beneficiary under the age of 13 to a share of a pool of income that is earned by the Plan.
-The subscriber may acquire additional units or fraction of units until the beneficiary is 13 years old, by increasing the amount of the deposits in accordance with the deposit schedule set out in the OM in respect of the Plan, using the current age of the beneficiary to determine the amount of the increase.
+The subscriber may acquire additional units or fraction of units until the beneficiary is 13 years old, by increasing the amount of the deposits in accordance with the deposit schedule set out in the prospectus in respect of the Plan, using the current age of the beneficiary to determine the amount of the increase.
 The maximum deposit for any single beneficiary is \$50,000, unless written authorisation is received from the Trustee and OEF prior to submission of the application.
-The Plan is in the pay-out phase and as a result, no additional subscribers have been accepted into the Plan since 2009.

-Withdrawals by subscribers
+Withdrawals by subscriber

 A subscriber is entitled to withdraw from the Plan at any time by written notice to OEF.
-If withdrawal from the Plan is within 60 days from the date that the subscriber signed the application, the subscriber is entitled to a complete refund of all deposits made less any expenses incurred.
+If withdrawal from the Plan is within 60 days from the date that the subscriber signed the agreement, the subscriber is entitled to a complete refund of all deposits made less any expenses incurred.
 If withdrawal is 61 days or more after the subscriber signed the application, OEF shall pay expenses of the Trustee, return the principal to the subscriber and transfer the interest earned on principal and interest to the education payment fund for the benefit of beneficiaries who will qualify in the same maturity year.
-On the death of the subscriber, where arrangements have not been made to continue payments of deposits, that subscriber will be deemed to have withdrawn and subject to the above terms of withdrawal.
+Upon the death of the subscriber, where arrangements have not been made to continue payments of deposits, that subscriber will be deemed to have withdrawn and subject to the above terms of withdrawal.